 Some of them see themselves crossing a border into a beautiful paradise in which many are greeted by deceased family members or friends, Jesus, or a loving white light.

 Some patients may experience two or more of these phenomena.
 Some patients who are greeted by deceased family members do not recognize them because they died before the patient was born.
 They often introduce themselves and reveal facts about themselves that the patients’ relatives or friends are subsequently able to verify.

 Though this kind of evidence is not veridical (because it can’t be corroborated as occurring during a patient’s clinical death by an independent source), it has probative circumstantial value – particularly because it occurs in so many different cases of near death experiences.

-Raymond Moody has written a book on these experiences entitled: Reunions: Visionary Encounters with Departed Loved Ones.
-It has also been studied by Dr. Jeffery Long, and Dr. Pim van Lommel, all of whom show patients’ knowledge of facts about or from deceased family members and friends not formerly known.
+This has been studied by Dr. Jeffery Long and Dr. Pim van Lommel, all of whom show patients’ knowledge of facts about or from deceased family members and friends not formerly known.

 Dr. Bruce Greyson has made a detailed study of these cases entitled: “Seeing Dead People Not Known to Have Died: Peak in Darien Experiences.”
 His colleague at the Division of Perceptual Studies (University of Virginia), Dr. Emily Kelly gives a careful report of their research in an article entitled “Near-Death Experiences with Reports of Meeting Deceased People.”